 Anterior Cruciate Ligament Tears

 One of the most serious soccer injuries is the tearing or rupture of the Anterior Cruciate Ligament (ACL) in the knee.
 This type of injury can quickly end a player’s season.
 An ACL can be torn when the knee twists or hyperextends in a sudden and violent manner, commonly with an audible “pop”.
 The mechanism of injury often leads to other injuries occurring at the same time. ie. torn medial collateral ligament or torn meniscus.

-Generally pain and swelling disappears within a few weeks, however, if the knee is grossly unstable or remains unstable after an appropriate rehab program, the injured soccer player needs to consider an ACL reconstruction via a suitably qualified orthopaedic surgeon.
+Generally pain and swelling disappears within a few weeks, however, if the knee is grossly unstable or remains unstable after an appropriate rehab program, the injured soccer player needs to consider an ACL reconstruction via a suitably qualified orthopedic surgeon.

 A very common, and frustrating, soccer injury is the torn hamstring muscle.
 When you injure the hamstring, the muscle fibres or tendon will tear and this results in pain and swelling.